nikitapond/in2HEP/README.md

-For the final NN based exercise, you can use a Google [Colab notebook].
+For the final NN based exercise, you can use a [Google Colab notebook](https://colab.research.google.com/).
 To do this, you go to google colab, and open a notebook.
 Select 'github'.
 Under the username, type 'nikitapond', select the repository 'in2Hep/master'.
 You can then open either the ATLAS_NN notebook or the ATLAS Cut Based.
 (See image below)

 <img src="notebooks/images/colab.png"  width="500">